kovidgoyal/calibre/manual/develop.rst

 .. _develop:

-Setting up a |app| development environment
+Setting up a calibre development environment
 ===========================================================

-|app| is completely open source, licensed under the `GNU GPL v3 <http://www.gnu.org/copyleft/gpl.html>`_.
+calibre is completely open source, licensed under the `GNU GPL v3 <http://www.gnu.org/copyleft/gpl.html>`_.
 This means that you are free to download and modify the program to your heart's content.
-In this section, you will learn how to get a |app| development environment set up on the operating system of your choice.
-|app| is written primarily in `Python <http://www.python.org>`_ with some C/C++ code for speed and system interfacing.
+In this section, you will learn how to get a calibre development environment set up on the operating system of your choice. calibre is written primarily in `Python <http://www.python.org>`_ with some C/C++ code for speed and system interfacing.
-Note that |app| is not compatible with Python 3 and requires at least Python 2.7.
+Note that calibre is not compatible with Python 3 and requires at least Python 2.7.

 .. contents:: Contents
   :depth: 2